talsheaffer/symple-preview/src/model/architecture.md

 + &  \sum_a  \rho(s, a) \frac{\pi(w, s, a)}{\rho(s, a)}  \left(\gamma \nabla_w \sum_{a'} \pi(w, a(s), a') Q_\pi(a(s), a') \right) \\
 \end{align*}
 $$

+# Value - based

+We could treat our logits as action-value estimates.
+Change in code is minimal.
+Temperature will have meaning on-policy.

+# Actor-Critic

+1. Estimate value function $V$.
+Then advantage function is $A(s, a) = V(a(s))+R(s, a) - V(s)$.
+Question - ins't the feature-extraction incentivized to minimize loss by "tricking" the critic?
+No, because we'll take gradients of log-probs, not of loss.
+2. Like NeureWriter - critic for "telport" / subexpression selection and actor for "act".
+Requires extensive change to current architecture.
+3. Critic for "high-level" action-values.
+Actor for "act" / "learn".